Intercity bus service: Motorbuses

 A Chevrolet bus of Nepal Transport Service in 1961.

 In 1919, Royal Blue took advantage of a rail strike to run a coach service from Bournemouth to London.
 The service was so successful that it expanded rapidly.
 In 1920 the Minister of Transport Eric Campbell Geddes was quoted in Punch magazine as saying "I think it would be a calamity if we did anything to prevent the economic use of charabancs" and expressed concern at the problems caused to small charabanc and omnibus operators in parliament.

 In America, Carl Eric Wickman began providing the first service in 1913.
 Frustrated about being unable to sell a seven-passenger automobile on the showroom floor of the dealership where he worked, he purchased the vehicle himself and started using it to transport miners between Hibbing and Alice, Minnesota.
 He began providing this service regularly in what would start a new company and industry.
 The company would one day be known as Greyhound.

 In 1914, Pennsylvania was the first state to pass regulations for bus service in order to prevent monopolies of the industry from forming.
 All remaining U.S. states would soon follow.

 The coach industry expanded rapidly in the 1920s, a period of intense competition.
 The Road Traffic Act 1930 in the UK introduced a national system of regulation of passenger road transport and authorised local authorities to operate transport services.
 It also imposed a speed limit of 30 mph for coaches whilst removing any speed limit for private cars.

 The 1930s to the 1950s saw the development of bus stations for intercity transport.
 Many expanded from simple stops into major architecturally designed terminals that included shopping and other businesses.
 Intercity bus transport increased in speed, efficiency and popularity until the 1950s and 1960s, when as the popularity of the private automobile has increased, the use of intercity bus service has declined.
 For example, in Canada in the 1950s, 120 million passengers boarded intercity bus service each year; in the 1960s, this number declined to 50 million.
 During the 1990s, it was down to 10 million.

 Characteristics of intercity buses/coaches

 Intercity buses, as they hold passengers for significant periods of time on long journeys, are designed for comfort.
-Intercity buses, also known as coaches or motor coaches are almost always high-floor buses, with separate luggage hold mounted below the passenger compartment.
+Intercity buses, also known as coaches or motor coaches are almost always high-floor buses, with separate luggage-hold mounted below the passenger compartment.
 In contrast to transit buses, motor coaches typically feature forward-facing seating, with no provision for standing.
 Other accommodations may include onboard restrooms, televisions, and overhead luggage space.
 A sleeper bus is an example of a vehicle with optimum amenity for the longest travel times, specially adapted for passengers to sleep in.
+A tide-coach operates to co-ordinate its schedule with the tide patterns at a seaport.